 - Bank regulations increased as a result of the Dodd-Frank Act, passed in 2010

 OneWest Bank ultimately sold to CIT Group in a $3 billion transaction in 2015.
 Three years later, it completed its exit from the reverse mortgage market with the sale of its servicing portfolio to an undisclosed buyer.

 The name Financial Freedom still resonates with many people in the industry as it was a mainstay in the business for many years.
 While Financial Freedom is no longer in business, there are several active banks and non-bank lenders that do still operate in the reverse mortgage space today.

 Banks such as M&T Bank, Quontic Bank, Magnolia Bank and Resolute Bank, among many others, continue to offer these loans to qualifying senior borrowers.

 There are many active lenders in the reverse mortgage space today — including both banks and non-bank lenders — as well as brokers who can help prospective borrowers navigate the different loan options and interest rates that are available.

-A good place to begin is gathering a few pieces of information including your age (and the age of your spouse, if you are married), and your home address so that a reverse mortgage calculator can give a rough estimate of the amount you may be able to borrow.
-Visit ARLO, the All Reverse Loan Optimizer, to help you get started.
+A good place to begin is gathering a few pieces of information including your age (and the age of your spouse, if you are married), and your home address so that our reverse mortgage calculator can give a rough estimate of the amount you may be able to borrow.